PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 At resume, audit the fallback layout-validation metadata boundary before the high-rank BatchMatMul compression owner.
 Commit and push coherent units only;
 do not create or update a pull request.

+## ONNX graph-input type-checking checkpoint

+The ONNX protobuf repeated-field stub can cause Pylance to infer a graph input iterator item as the generic class `type[In]`, which hides the concrete `ValueInfoProto.name` attribute.
+The lowerer now narrows only that local item with `typing.cast(onnx.ValueInfoProto, ...)`.
+This is a static-analysis-only
+clarification: graph traversal, input filtering, names, shapes, and runtime behavior are unchanged.